serokell/blog-posts/Haskell Parser Combinators/article.md

 SInteger 42
 ```

 We will create a function that takes our input string, and either returns an error message or the actual result.
 Such function "bootstraps" our parser with `between skipSpace eof atom`, which will solve the two defects.
-It will also serve as an auxiliary function that can be called by client code, rather than `parseTest` which is useful for working on GHCi.
+It will also serve as an auxiliary function that can be called by client code, rather than `parseTest` which is more useful for working in GHCi.

 ```hs
 parseSExp :: String -> Either String SExp